-This is caused by a broken link, incorrect or nonexistent.
-To fix this issue you need to write your permalink settings, you can do this as follows:
+It causes by a broken link, incorrect or nonexistent.
+To fix this issue, you need to write your permalink settings, and you can do this as follows:

 - Login to your admin dashboard.
 Click on Settings >> Permalinks.
 Check the Post name radio button and Save Changes.

 - go to settings, permalinks and then to post name as shown below

 Important Note: Your Permalink structure can break all external links to your website.
 To fix this, use a simple 301 Redirects Plugin.

 Service unavailable may be a rather tricky error that happens once the server doesn’t receive any PHP responses.
 To fix this, you should switch to a default theme.
 If the error still exists, contact your internet hosting supplier because they got more tools to resolve this.

 When on a single domain, we host multiple WordPress sites, then the sessions may conflict.
 To resolve this, add the given code to your “wp-config.php” file, as shown below:

 We hope this article helped you fix the common WooCommerce errors.
 Always consider talking to your host if nothing worked as they have far more sophisticated tools than you do to locate and resolve issues.
 If you have any further questions, then please don’t hesitate to reach us out.